 A word of warning should, however, be uttered in this connection.
 The love of one’s country, instilled and stressed by the teaching of Islám, as “an element of the Faith of God” has not, through this declaration, this clarion-call of Bahá’u’lláh, been either condemned or disparaged.
 It should not, indeed it cannot, be construed as a repudiation, or regarded in the light of a censure pronounced against, a sane and intelligent patriotism, nor does it seek to undermine the allegiance and loyalty of any individual to his country, nor does it conflict with the legitimate aspirations, rights, and duties of any individual state or nation.
 All it does imply and proclaim is the insufficiency of patriotism, in view of the fundamental changes effected in the economic life of society and the interdependence of

 the nations, and as the consequence of the contraction of the world, through the revolution in the means of transportation and communication—conditions that did not and could not exist either in the days of Jesus Christ or of Muḥammad.
 It calls for a wider loyalty, which should not, and indeed does not, conflict with lesser loyalties.
-It instills a love which, in view of its scope, must include and not exclude the love of one’s own country.
+It instils a love which, in view of its scope, must include and not exclude the love of one’s own country.
 It lays, through this loyalty which it inspires, and this love which it infuses, the only foundation on which the concept of world citizenship can thrive, and the structure of world unification can rest.
 It does insist, however, on the subordination of national considerations and particularistic interests to the imperative and paramount claims of humanity as a whole, inasmuch as in a world of interdependent nations and peoples the advantage of the part is best to be reached by the advantage of the whole.

 The world is, in truth, moving on towards its destiny.
 The interdependence of the peoples and nations of the earth, whatever the leaders of the divisive forces of the world may say or do, is already an accomplished fact.
 Its unity in the economic sphere is now understood and recognized.
 The welfare of the part means the welfare of the whole, and the distress of the part brings distress to the whole.
-The Revelation of Bahá’u’lláh has, in His own words, “lent a fresh impluse and set a new direction” to this vast process
+The Revelation of Bahá’u’lláh has, in His own words, “lent a fresh impulse and set a new direction” to this vast process

 now operating in the world.
 The fires lit by this great ordeal are the consequences of men’s failure to recognize it.
 They are, moreover, hastening its consummation.
 Adversity, prolonged, world-wide, afflictive, allied to chaos and universal destruction, must needs convulse the nations, stir the conscience of the world, disillusion the masses, precipitate a radical change in the very conception of society, and coalesce ultimately the disjointed, the bleeding limbs of mankind into one body, single, organically united, and indivisible.